ClimateNode/FPS19/README.md

 •  Map coordinates of places are typically dervied from geocoding and do not indicate the precise locations of flood impacts – do not interpret them as such.

-•  Quality flags for LLM outputs are as follows:
+• Information extracted from images and tables (particularly images) should be viewed with caution.
+Page numbers for information extracted from lists and tables overlapping pages may not be accurate.
+Quality flags for LLM outputs are as follows:
   * **IMG**: information may have been extracted from an image
   * **TAB**: information may have been extracted from a table
   * **LST**: information may have been extracted from a list overlapping pages
   * **PAG**: information may have been extracted from the preceding or following page rather than the page number shown
   * **MUL**: information has been extracted from a sentence/paragraph about events on more than one date

-  In general, page numbers for information extracted from lists and tables overlapping pages may not be accurate

 •  Curley braces {} in readouts
   * If a piece of information has no curly braces it means that it relates to the main flood event described in the report